Sandbox

 Env scrub.
 All inherited env vars are dropped; only a small allowlist (

 PATH,LANG,LC_ALL,LC_CTYPE,TERM,HOME,TMPDIR,PYTHONHASHSEED,PYTHONIOENCODING,PYTHONUNBUFFERED) is replayed.
+The developer profile also replays non-secret toolchain location variables such asCONDA_PREFIX,VIRTUAL_ENV,PYENV_ROOT,NVM_DIR,RUSTUP_HOME, and compiler/library search paths.
 Secrets such asHF_TOKEN,HF_HOME,HF_HUB_CACHE,AWS_*, andOPENAI_API_KEYare not included by default.HOMEand the XDG cache/config/data dirs are re-pointed at the session workdir. -

 Process-count rlimit.